 In ancient China, the Winter Festival was a grand day.
 In Zhou Dynasty, great ceremony to offer sacrifice to heaven would be held, when the Winter Festival was the same as the New Year.
 It was until Wudi Emperor of Han Dynasty adopted the traditional Chinese calendar that the New Year’s Day was separated from the Winter Festival.
 While before that, the emperors, officials and ordinary people even dropped their works to celebrate this day solemnly!

-Many historical conventions have been passed down to be the customs of the North China Winter Solstice Festival.
-While the celebrating forms are diversified.
+Various historical conventions have been passed down to be the customs of the North China Winter Solstice Festival, while the celebrating forms are diversified.

 It is also a custom to send shoes as a gift.
 People today usually make or by shoes and then send them to the children.